 Yukon Youth Panel on Climate Change

 The Yukon Youth Panel on Climate Change (YPCC) was formed in response to the Government of Yukon’s (YG) 2020 climate action plan, Our Clean Future: a Yukon Strategy for Climate Change, Energy and a Green Economy, in order to advise YG’s climate action initiatives from a Yukon youth perspective.
-YG partnered with BYTE – Empowering Youth to form a panel of youth from across the Yukon with the aim of prioritizing reconnection and sustainable relationships with the land and people to ensure that social and economic systems are based on reciprocity and supported by ecological integrity.
+YG partnered with BYTE – Empowering Youth to form a panel of youth from across the Yukon to focus on furthering climate action in the territory.
+The Youth Panel upheld reconnection and sustainable relationships with the land and people to ensure that social and economic systems are based on reciprocity and supported by ecological integrity.

 In 2021, YPCC’s first cohort of 12 youth delivered a set of recommendations, Our Reccomendations, Our Future: 27 Programs and Policies to Embolden the Yukon’s Climate Action, to YG with the goal of emboldening YG’s climate action plan.
 These recommendations are the result of months of engagement with other youth across the territory, as well as conversations with Elders, experts, and other community members.
 Our Recommendations, Our Future is a living document — these recommendations are not intended to be static, but rather to be the beginning of more meaningful conversations, relationship-building, and a greater voice for youth around climate action in the Yukon.

-In response to the reccomendations, YPCC recieved a letter from YG on March 8, 2022.
+In response to the recommendations, YPCC received a letter from YG on March 8, 2022.

-In 2022, YPCC’s second cohort built on on the first cohort’s ambitions through capacity-building and engaging 10 more Yukon youth.
+In 2022, YPCC’s second cohort built on on the first cohort’s ambitions through capacity-building and engaging 10 more Yukon youth panellists.
+In collaboration with some of the first cohort members, the second cohort created the following video that explores a vision of the Yukon’s cleaner future from a youth perspective.

 Other Youth Climate Resources